shazz/shazzam/README.md

     [...]
 ````

-`Shazzam` provides various sets of ready to use macros to set the `VIC` banks and memory, some 16bits math operations, to set IRQs, to wate cycles....
-Just check ``Shazzam`/macros/`
+`Shazzam` provides various sets of ready to use macros to set the `VIC` banks and memory, some 16bits math operations, to set IRQs, to waste cycles....
+Just check `shazzam/macros/`

 ## Inline testing thru emulation